-As of now, Google plans to remove third-party cookies from Chrome by 2023.
+As of now, Google plans to remove third-party cookies from Chrome by the second half of 2024.
 Given the fact that the web browser dominates the market share, taking up 63% compared to others like Safari and Firefox, their initiatives in the digital space give competitors no choice but to follow.
 But even though browsers like Firefox and Safari have blocked third-party cookie usage already, Google’s authority has the ability to create a digital future that we have no option but to settle into.

 Advertisements are truly everywhere you look nowadays.
 Whether you’re perusing a news article or scrolling through Facebook, you’re likely going to run into an ad.
 Although many people express their annoyance towards online advertising, 71% of people in a recent study say they don’t mind ads, so long as they’re relevant and tailored to their personalized interests and habits.
 But the extent to which ads are able to be personalized and tailored to users’ online habits will change once Google begins its effort to create a cookieless world.
 Or, at least a world where user privacy is more respected.

 If you’re familiar with tracking cookies, the phrase “cookieless tracking” may sound like an oxymoron to you.
 To an extent, it is.
 Cookies were created solely to track users' web browsing habits and online interests.